 Civil lawsuits based on medical negligence must typically be filed no later than one year after the date you suffered the injury.
 The state does understand that may be times when a victim doesn’t recognize an injury right away.
 If this happens, you will have one year from the date you discover your injury to file your claim.

 Missing the deadline to file your claim can be devastating.
-Calling an attorney as soon as you identify your anesthesia injury can prevent you from missing out on the compensation you deserve.
+Calling an San Diego anesthesia injury attorney as soon as you identify your anesthesia injury can prevent you from missing out on the compensation you deserve.
 Contact Injury Trial Lawyers, APC for help today.

-Why You Should Hire an Anesthesia Injury Lawyer
+Why You Should Hire an San Diego Anesthesia Injury attorney

 Any medical malpractice lawsuit will be challenging.
 Things can become even more complicated when your injury is caused by an anesthesia error.
 Doctors, hospitals, and insurance companies will fight you every step of the way.
 They’ll make it incredibly difficult to prove that an error on their part is responsible for your injury.
 However, you don’t have to fight a personal injury lawsuit on your own.
 The defendants will be represented by highly-skilled attorneys, and so should you.